 On the streets around the park, you will discover tons of cool cafes to choose from.
 Some have a more girly style, others are hipster heaven, while others care only for the coffee they serve.

-Here are a few of the prettiest and most popular cafes around Gangnam:
+Here are a few of the prettiest and most famous cafes around Gangnam:

-Antique Coffee – set in a pastel house, with the Lotte Sky Tower in the background, they have a beautiful flower display and Instagrammable cakes.
+Antique Coffee is set in a pastel house with the Lotte Sky Tower in the background, and they have a beautiful flower display and Instagrammable cakes.
 It is located in Songpa-dong ( 송파동).

 Address: South Korea, 서울 Songpa-gu, Baekjegobun-ro 41-gil, 21-16 KR 서울특별시 1층

-Seoulism is another popular cafe in Seoul with a view over the Lotte Sky Tower.
+Seoulism is another popular cafe in Seoul that has a view over the Lotte Sky Tower.

 Address: 48-7 Songpa-dong, Songpa-gu, Seoul (서울특별시 송파구 송파동 48-7)

-Hermes Cafe – it is set inside the Hermes store in Gangnam, right across the street from Dosan Park.
-From my experience at the Dior Cafe (also in the area), going there is more about taking pictures than actually tasting the coffee and food.
+Hermes Cafe is set inside the Hermes store in Gangnam, right across the street from Dosan Park.
+From my experience at the Dior Cafe (also in the area), going there is more about taking pictures than tasting the coffee and food.

 Address: 7 Dosan-daero 45-gil, Gangnam-gu, Seoul, South Korea